• Skip to primary navigation

 1. Pasta: I tend to opt for long pasta varieties like tagliatelle and linguine, but shorter varieties can also work well.

-2. Tomato passata: you can use tinned chopped tomatoes instead but the sauce will have a chunkier texture.
+2. Tomato puree (passata): You can use tinned chopped tomatoes instead but the sauce will have a chunkier texture.

 3. Mascarpone: You should be able to find mascarpone in the dairy section of your local supermarket or store.
 You can use the same volume of heavy cream instead but the sauce will not be as rich and silky.